Nesper94/Nesper94/README.md

 I like to learn and teach.

 I'm passionate about science and knowledge.
-Althought formed as biologist, my interests go from Physics and Mathematics to Software Engineering, and I wish I had more time to explore these fields in all their depth.
+Althought trained as biologist, my interests go from Physics and Mathematics to Software Engineering, and I wish I had more time to explore these fields in all their depth.